ijwhite/mqttitude/docs/SPECS.md

 # Specifications for MQTTitude

 This documents the specifications layed out for MQTTitude.
+(Possible future features are [here](FUTURE.md).)

 ## Apps